statisticalbiotechnology/bibook/bibook/msa/progressive.md

 ### Progressive Alignment Steps

 The process builds alignments in a stepwise manner, starting with the most similar sequences and gradually incorporating others.
 Here's a detailed look at how to create a progressive alignment.
-Lets assume you start with $T$ sequences, $C=\{A_1, \ldots, A_T\}$.
+Let's assume you start with $T$ sequences, $C=\{A_1, \ldots, A_T\}$.

 1. Compute Pairwise Alignments: Initially, calculate all pairwise alignments between each pair of sequences in $C$ using a suitable algorithm such as Needleman-Wunsch or Smith-Waterman.
 This provides a matrix of scores or distances that indicate how similar or different each pair of sequences is.

-2. Use the pairwise distances to identify the two sequences in $C$, $A_i$ and  $A_j$ that are closest (those with the highest similarity score or lowest distance), and form a alignment of those two sequences.
+2. Use the pairwise distances to identify the two sequences in $C$, $A_i$ and  $A_j$ that are closest (those with the highest similarity score or lowest distance), and form an alignment of those two sequences.
 Remove $A_i$ and $A_j$ from $C$.
 We call the alignment of those two sequences $B$.

 3. Add $B$ to $C$.
 Set the distance from $B$ to each of the other sequences in $C$ to the average of their distance from $A_i$ and $A_j$.